Income Tax Notice: How to Check, Authenticate, & Respond to ITR Notices?

 -

-Identify the Issue – Cross-check your ITR to identify any mismatch or discrepancy.
+Identify the Discrepancy – Cross-check your ITR, AIS, Form 26AS, and Form 16 to find any mismatch in income, TDS, or deductions.

 -